neilsteven1997/cybersecurity/wireshark-the-basics-tryhackme-2025-12-14.md

   unencrypted payloads.
 * Stream reconstruction results are color-coded (blue for server, red for client) and automatically apply a temporary display filter.

+---
+Use the "Exercise.pcapng" file to answer the questions.
+Go to packet number 4.
+Right-click on the "Hypertext Transfer Protocol" and apply it as a filter.
+Now, look at the filter pane.
+What is the filter query?
+- `http`

+What is the number of displayed packets?
+- `1089`

+Go to packet number 33790, follow the HTTP stream, and look carefully at the responses.
+Looking at the web server's response, what is the total number of artists?
+- `3`

+What is the name of the second artist?
+- `Blad3`

+---